MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 4. Select the **VPN Connections** > **Add** > **Add IPSec Tunnel**.
 5. Type a subnet as shown in the following diagram.
 This subnet is used to route packets out of the VM Network.
 This subnet need not be pre-configured in your datacenter.
 ![site to site VPN](./media/sdn-route-network-traffic/sdn-route-network-traffic1.png)

-6. Type the **Name** for the connection, and the IP address of the remote endpoint.
+6. Type a  name for the connection, and the IP address of the remote endpoint.
 Optionally, configure the bandwidth.
 7. In **Authentication**, select the type of authentication you want to use.
 If you choose to authenticate by using a Run as account, create a user account with a user name, and the IPSec key as the password for the account.
 8. In **Routes**, type all the remote subnets that you want to connect to.
-If you have selected **Enable Border Gateway Protocol (BGP)** in the Connectivity page, routes are not required.
+If you have selected **Enable Border Gateway Protocol (BGP)** in the **Connectivity** page, routes are not required.
 9. On the **Advanced** tab, accept the default settings.
 10. If you have selected **Enable Border Gateway Protocol (BGP)** in the Connectivity page, then you can fill out your ASN, peer BGP IP and its ASN on the **Border Gateway Protocol** wizard page as shown below:
 ![site to site VPN](./media/sdn-route-network-traffic/sdn-route-network-traffic2.png)